 Think New Mexico is more than just a think tank with a solid track record of results.
 We are also a leadership development organization that works to train students in how to develop and enact sound public policy.
 Our goal is to retain a new generation of potential leaders in New Mexico by showing them how they can make a difference here in their home state.

 To that end, Think New Mexico is pleased to offer four paid Leadership Internship positions each summer to college or graduate students.
 Interns have the opportunity to meet with Think New Mexico board members and leaders in state government, as well as to assist Think New Mexico’s staff in researching and developing policy proposals.
-In order to ensure that the internship is accessible to students regardless of their financial situation, interns receive the City of Santa Fe’s Living Wage, currently $11.80 per hour, unless they are receiving school credit in lieu of pay.
+In order to ensure that the internship is accessible to students regardless of their financial situation, interns receive the City of Santa Fe’s Living Wage, currently $14.03 per hour.

 Applicants for the Leadership Internship should have good research, computer, and communications skills, an interest in public policy, and the willingness to work on a variety of different tasks – some more interesting than others – as a part of a team.
 Strong preference is given to applicants who have some background in New Mexico and who are committed to working in New Mexico after they graduate.

-The internship program is extremely competitive, with an 5-10 students applying for each available position.
+The internship program is extremely competitive, with a 4-5 students applying for each available position.
 Think New Mexico strives to accommodate as many qualified students as possible, so summer internships are generally about six weeks long in order to allow more students to participate.